cagataysarioglu/CarRentalBackend/README.md

 # Car Rental
-Car rental application with api connection consisting of special layers for transactions.
+Car rental application with API connection consisting of special layers for transactions.